Google algorithm update slams duplicate content

 My [previous] post mentioned that "we're evaluating multiple changes that should help drive spam levels even lower, including one change that primarily affects sites that copy others' content and sites with low levels of original content."
 That change was approved at our weekly quality launch meeting last Thursday and launched earlier this week.

 This will be welcome news to many Google users but, as ever when Google makes a relatively big change to it's algo, there have been reports of "collateral damage" where the change has affected sites whose owners feel Google has mistakenly identified their site as having duplicate or low value content.

 How are your rankings?

-Greenlight advises businesses that have recently lost rankings to identify their affected pages and then search Google for some short snippets of text from the pages, encapsulated in quotes.
-If the page does not rank first, or at all, that is a strong signal the problem could be duplicate content-related.
+To check, identify your affected pages and then search Google for some short snippets of text from the pages, encapsulated in quotes.
+If your page doesn't rank first, or at all, then that's a strong signal that the problem could be duplicate content related.

-- are rapidly indexed by the search engines.
-To achieve this the site should be regularly linked to, necessitating some kind of link acquisition strategy, and new pages should be submitted to the engines via XML sitemaps and featured on the homepage or another highly authoritative hub page in the respective site (such as a category homepage) until they have been indexed.
-If the site has a blog, make sure it pings the search engines when a new post is published (most do), and then use the blog to publish or link to new content on the site.
+- ...are rapidly indexed by the search engines.
+To achieve this your site should be regularly linked to, necessitating some kind of link acquisition strategy, and new pages should be submitted to the engines via XML sitemaps and featured on the homepage or another highly authorative hub page in your site (such as a category homepage) until they've been indexed.
+If you have a blog, make sure it pings the search engines when a new post is published (most do), and then use the blog to publish or link to new content on your site.

-- are linked to and/or cited directly by third party sites.
-Since it is rarely practical or economical to actively link build for every page in a site, consideration should be given regularly as to why someone/a third party would naturally link to the site's pages or share them on Twitter, for example.
-If a firm/site cannot think of a good reason, it may need to go back to the drawing board.
+- ...are linked to and/or cited directly by third party sites.
+Since it's rarely practical or economical to actively link build for every page in a site you often need to consider why someone would naturally link to your pages or share them on Twitter, for example.
+If you can't think of a good reason you may need to go back to the drawing board.